by Howard Fosdick ©

 Simply put your mouth on the fipple and blow.
 To play an ascending scale, cover all holes with your fingers and progressively lift each finger.
 You'll notice the raised holes are easier to cover than a recorder's.

 The flute's range is only a scale plus a note, from C5 through D6.
 That's its main limitation.
 Concert woodwinds play from two-and-one-half to three full octaves.
-Even folk flutes like tin whistles (penny whistles) and recorders can play over two octaves.
+Even folk flutes like tin whistles (penny whistles) and recorders can play two full octaves.

 You can play all sharps and flats within the instrument's range by cross-fingering (sometimes referred to as forked or split fingering).